VijayGKR/translation-benchmark/README.md

    python driver.py --experiment_id your_experiment_id
    ```
    *Note: The Openrouter API may occasionally return errors.
 You can either modify the experiment yaml to retry failed languages or improve the error handling.*
+   To test your installation, run the 4o-mini-test experiment

 3. **Verify the Outputs**
-   Check that your generated output files match the formats in the `examples` folder.
+   Check that your generated .references files match the formats in the `examples` folder.

 ### 2. Evaluate Translation Quality